A few small portraits grace the wall: William Blake, Carl Sagan, Emily Dickinson, Confucius, George Carlin, Siddhartha Guatama among them.

 [Dad takes a deep breath . . . or spirit.]

-"Eventually, though, you preferred love with free will over loving without it, right?
+"Eventually, though, didn't you prefer love with free will over loving without it?
 How did that work out?
 I personally haven't seen many people choosing to love each other, except in those horrible romantic comedies the damned are forced to watch.
 Maybe the Big Bang was a mistake."*

 |The first reproduction|